Okay, so – WHY exactly would I want to go to Sweden in the dead of winter (with minimal daylight) and call it a “vacation”?

 The only restaurant (that I know of) was the one at the Turistation (which was actually really good!), and a little food truck that was located right outside the supermarket (I never tried it though – not much for vegetarians).

-There will probably be a bit of walking involved, so be prepared for that!
+You’ll probably do a bit of walking, so be prepared for that!
 Or, you can rent a snowmobile.
 Have fun!
 Abisko is an amazing place, and I miss it so much!